Courtesy of Yeti

-The wide opening accommodates ice cubes and fruit chunks (for those who like infused drinks) and the food-grade stainless steel ensures that no BPA or other suspicious chemicals contact your water.
-It even comes in multiple colors—which seems fitting for a bottle that can also serve as a handbag.
+The wide opening makes the Bindle Slim easy to fill and accommodates ice cubes and fruit chunks (for those who like infused drinks).
+The food-grade stainless steel ensures that no BPA or other suspicious chemicals contact your water.
+Its matte powder-coat finish even comes in multiple colors and a few patterns—which seems fitting for a bottle that can also serve as a handbag.

 The hollow-fiber filter delivers a pleasingly fast flow that’s genuinely thirst-quenching during exercise.
-Whereas some filters (including the Lifestraw, below) limit the flow to smaller sips, the BeFree ($40) releases a big, mouth-filling gulp—which we appreciated on 14,000-foot Colorado peaks where exertion and altitude left us too breathless to work hard for small returns on water.
+Whereas some filters (including the Lifestraw, below) limit the flow to smaller sips, the BeFree releases a big, mouth-filling gulp—which we appreciated on 14,000-foot Colorado peaks where exertion and altitude left us too breathless to work hard for small returns on water.

 We’ve used the one-liter BeFree to drink from roadside streams, backcountry lakes, hillside springs, and airport bathrooms—and can report no resulting ill effects.
 And you can count on a cartridge to last for several trips: Each one filters 1,000 liters (says Katadyn) and replacements cost $25.

 But the BeFree doesn’t filter out funky flavors.
 It’s designed to be ultra-light and compact, so there’s no carbon element to neutralize foul tastes or smells.
 The bottle’s squishy design has advantages (packability) and disadvantages (it can be clumsy to hold).
-Instead, the filter-as-you-sip system is perfect for trail running, backcountry trekking, long-haul flights (no need to trust the airplane’s grimy water tank!) and any trip where you’ll need plenty of water, but don’t want to be burdened by surplus water weight.
+Instead, the filter-as-you-sip system is perfect for trail running, backcountry trekking, long-haul flights (no need to trust the airplane’s grimy water tank!), and any trip where you’ll need plenty of water but don’t want to be burdened by surplus water weight.

 Yes, you have to suck a bit harder on this mouthpiece than you would from an unfiltered straw.
 But you’ll hardly grow faint: The hollow-fiber technology delivers a speedier flow than most other filters.